ibm-cloud-docs/hs-crypto/tutorials/db2-pkcs11.md

 {: #tutorial-db2-encrypt}
 {: step}

-Now, let's take on the role of the database administrator.
+Now, let's set up Db2 native encryption.
+To do so, make sure that you have all database administrator privileges.

 1. Create the file `/pkcs11/keystore.conf` with the following content: